 Our Words, Our Worlds covers expansive reflections: from the international diplomacy-transforming poem, ‘I Have Come to Take You Home’ by Diana Ferrus, to the pioneering publisher duduzile zamantungwa mabaso; from the self-confessed closeted poet Sedica Davids, to the fiery unapologetic feminist Bandile Gumbi; from the world-renowned Malika Ndlovu, to the engineer and award-winning Nosipho Gumede; from the formidable foursome Feela Sistah, to feminist literary scholars VM Sisi Maqagi and Barbara Boswell.
 The collective contributions are a testimony to the power of creativity and centrality of poetry in a changing society.
 This book is an assertion of Black women’s intellectual prowess and—as Gabeba Baderoon puts it – black women’s visions of ‘a world made whole by their presence’.

 Makhosazana Xaba is an anthologist, essayist, short-story writer and poet.
-She has three collections of poetry: these hands (2005 and 2017), Tongues of their Mothers (2008) and The Alkalinity of Bottled Water (2019).
+She has several collections of poetry, including: these hands (2005 and 2017), Tongues of their Mothers (2008), The Alkalinity of Bottled Water (2019) and The Art of Waiting for Tales: Found Poetry from Grace – A novel (2022).
 She is the editor of Like the Untouchabe Wind: An Anthology of Poems.
 Her debut short story collection, Running and Other Stories (2013) was a joint winner of the 2014 Nadine Gordimer Short Story Award at the South African Literary Awards.